appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Provide code snippets, screenshot, or documentation that shows the time period for which stateless tokens are valid (if utilized)
+1. Provide code snippets, screenshot, or documentation that shows the time period for which stateless tokens are valid (if utilized).

 *L2*
 1. N/A (to be collected by labs)